Aarception/Mo-information-security-portfolio/trust-infrastructure/personal_accountability.md

 ---

 People will make mistakes.
 The whole purpose of redemption would be obsolete without it.
-Especially for someone who believes in restoration and making whole through consensus, rather than seeking punishment through retribution and coercion, I even value the capacity to identify being able to make a mistake and seek to redeem that capacity.
+Especially for someone who believes in restoration and making whole through consensus, rather than seeking punishment through retribution and coercion, I even value the capacity to identify being able to make a mistake and seek to redeem that capability.

 TThere is still a little time.